-Fucoidan is a type of sulfated polysaccharide found in the cell walls of several different species of brown seaweed, including bladderwrack and kelp.
-It contains galactose, glucoronic acid, xylose and several other major constituents that give the substance its potential health benefits, allowing it to be used medicinally for a wide variety of health purposes including to help treat high blood pressure, infections, and allergies, with new research confirming its many anti-cancer qualities as well.
+Fucoidan is a type of sulfated polysaccharide that is found in the cell walls of several different species of brown seaweed, including bladderwrack and kelp.
+It contains galactose, glucoronic acid, xylose and several other major constituents that give the substance its potential health benefits, allowing it to be used medicinally for a wide variety of health purposes including to help treat high blood pressure, infections, arthritis, and allergies, with new research confirming its many anti-cancer qualities as well.

 Anti-Cancer effects– Fucoidan also appears to have anti-tumor, anti-cancer and neuroprotective actions as well according to the Memorial Sloan-Kettering Cancer Center.
 More specifically, the compound acts to block cancer cells from developing and growing.
 The substance also offers actions that help to modulate the immune system and antioxidant qualities as well.
 Seaweeds containing fucoidan have been found to have anti-tumor activity in mice, and Japanese researchers at the Biomedical Research Laboratories have found that Fucoidan caused leukemia, lymphoma, colorectal and stomach cancer cells to self-destruct.
 Fucoidan has also been found to have significant immune-boosting effects, and can even reduce blood cholesterol levels and is effective in cases of meningitis.